sass/sass/proposal/color-4-new-spaces.md

 unquoted lowercase strings by inspection functions.

-Values outside a _bounded gamut_ range (including infinity or negative infinity) are valid, and remain un-clamped, but are considered _out of gamut_ for the given color space.
+Values outside a _bounded gamut_ range (including infinity or negative infinity) are valid but are considered _out of gamut_ for the given color space.
+They remain un-clamped unless the gamut is specifically marked as "clamped".
 If the channel is bounded, or has a percentage mapping, then the channel is considered _scalable_.

 Some color spaces use a _polar angle_ value for the `hue` channel.
 Polar-angle hues represent an angle position around a given hue wheel, using a CSS `<angle>`